If you need help accessing our website, call 855-698-9991

 Find a Doctor & Schedule

-By helping people to achieve substantial weight loss, bariatric surgery can help prevent, slow the progression of, or even reverse certain obesity-related conditions, such as type 2 diabetes, obstructive sleep apnea, and coronary artery disease.
+By helping people to achieve substantial weight loss, bariatric surgery can help prevent, slow the progression of, or even reverse certain obesity-related conditions, such as type 2 diabetes, obstructive sleep apnea, and coronary artery disease..

 Our surgeons perform these procedures in the operating room, using general anesthesia.
 They specialize in minimally invasive robotic and laparoscopic techniques, which involve small incisions and reduce recovery time.
-Doctors at NYU Langone also offer a nonsurgical procedure, the gastric balloon, which does not require general anesthesia, or a hospital stay.

 Sleeve Gastrectomy